 Sec.
-94-165.1. - Review procedures.
+94-165.1.
+Review procedures.

-- (a) These design standards will be administered as part of the building permit process and the documents required by these standards must be submitted to the Community Development Department at or prior to the time an application is made for a building permit. - (1) The applicant is encouraged to meet with City staff at the concept stage, the design stage, and at the submittal stage. - (2) A pre-application meeting with the Community Development Department is required prior to submittal of building and development plans for the purpose of reviewing the requirements of this district. - (3) One complete set of plans as described in the Submittal requirements shall be submitted to the Community Development Department as part of the application.
+(a) These design standards will be administered as part of the building permit process and the documents required by these standards must be submitted to the community development department at or prior to the time an application is made for a building permit.

+- (1) The applicant is encouraged to meet with city staff at the concept stage, the design stage, and the submittal stage. - (2) A pre-application meeting with the community development department is required prior to submittal of building and development plans for the purpose of reviewing the requirements of this district. - (3) One complete set of plans as described in the submittal requirements shall be submitted to the community development department as part of the application.
 Electronic copies of plan sheets shall also be submitted.
-Incomplete submissions will not be accepted. - (b) Submittal requirements. - (1) All architectural and engineering plan sets typically required for a building permit application, including: site plan including the size and location of building, drive-through facilities, parking lots with access points defined, utilities, connection points,

-- stormwater facilities, signage locations, bicycle parking areas, pedestrian sidewalks, trash receptacles, outdoor refuse and recycling receptacles, landscaping, fences, exterior lights, parking lot snow storage areas, garages and accessory buildings, and any other improvements the applicant intends to make within the district. - (2) Exterior light fixture locations and specification sheets in accordance with Section 94- - (3) Photos of at least four nearby buildings and four street views of nearby blocks. - (4) Building elevations, including materials. - (5) A completed design standards checklist. - (6) A landscaping plan. - (7) Nothing in these design standards is intended to prevent the use of materials, systems, methods, or devices of equivalent or superior quality, strength, effectiveness, attractiveness, durability, and safety in place of those prescribed by this district that demonstrate equivalency, where the materials, systems, method or device are approved for the intended purpose. - (c) Design review process and review timeline. - All requests shall be reviewed within ten business days.
+Incomplete submissions will not be accepted. - (b) Submittal requirements. - (1) All architectural and engineering plan sets typically required for a building permit application, including: site plan including the size and location of building, drive-through facilities, parking lots with access points defined, utilities, connection points, stormwater facilities, signage locations, bicycle parking areas, pedestrian sidewalks, trash receptacles, outdoor refuse and recycling receptacles, landscaping, fences, exterior lights, parking lot snow storage areas, garages and accessory buildings, and any other improvements the applicant intends to make within the district. - (2) A photometric lighting plan including the locations of exterior light fixtures and light levels in accordance with section 94-165.5. - (3) Photos of at least four nearby buildings and four street views of nearby blocks. - (4) Building elevations, including materials. - (5) A completed design standards checklist. - (6) A landscaping plan. - (7) Nothing in these design standards is intended to prevent the use of materials, systems, methods, or devices of equivalent or superior quality, strength, effectiveness, attractiveness, durability, and safety in place of those prescribed by this district that demonstrate equivalency, where the materials, systems, method or device are approved for the intended purpose. - (c) Design review process and review timeline.
+All requests shall be reviewed within ten business days.
 The review timelines shall be provided in instructions to applicants.
-Developers/applicants are required to attend a review meeting with the Community Development Director prior to any submission to the Planning Commission.
-Exceptions to the standards required by this district may be allowed on a case-by-case basis, consistent with the overall purpose of this district.
-All requests for exceptions to the standards required by this district shall be requested in writing with the submittals as provided in 94-165.1(b), with requests for exceptions considered during the review and approval process set forth in 94-165.1(d) and (e). - (d) Planning Commission review and recommendation.
-Upon receipt of an application, the Planning Commission shall schedule a hearing for which notice has been published in the legal newspaper of the city at least ten days prior to the Planning Commission meeting.
-The Planning Commission shall forward its recommendation with or without modification, to the City Council. - (e) City Council approval.
-Upon receipt of a recommendation from the Planning Commission, the City Council shall schedule a hearing for which notice has been published in the legal newspaper of the city at least ten days prior to the City Council meeting.
+Developers/applicants are required to attend a review meeting with the Community Development Director or designee prior to any submission for a building permit.
+Applications meeting the standards of the Commercial Corridor Overlay District shall be approved administratively. - (d) Commercial buildings within Historic Districts or adjacent to any designated historic building must first receive staff review and recommendation prior to submittal to the Brookings Historic Preservation Commission for their review and recommendation to the Planning Commission. - (e) Planning commission review and recommendation.
+Upon receipt of an application containing an exception(s) to the Commercial Corridor Overlay standards, the planning commission shall schedule a hearing for which notice has been published in the legal newspaper of the city at least ten days prior to the planning commission meeting.
+Exception(s) to the standards required by this district may be allowed on a case-by-case basis, consistent with the overall purpose of this district.
+All requests for exceptions to the standards required by this district shall be requested in writing with the submittals as provided in 94-165.1(b), with requests for exceptions considered during the review and approval process set forth in this section and 94-165.1(f).
+The planning commission shall forward its recommendation with or without modification, to the city council.